yukikamome316/MCSE-Editor/README.md

 # MCSE Editor
-The editor for Minecraft Wii U *.msscmp files
+*.msscmp files editor for Minecraft console editions

 # Release
 The latest one is available here: